facn2/vidNotes/README.md

 ## Strech Goals
+- User Login
 - Sign in with Google
 - Search notes with search bar
 - Allow users to search notes
 - Allow users to share notes
 - Allow users to reference & study their notes separate from the video page
+- Delete videos on the video gallery page
+- Edit and Delete notes